mozilla/skywriter/docs/devguide/testplan.html.markdown

     paver release_embed

+Note: when trying things out in Embedded, it's often *much* faster to avoid the compression step.
+You can do this by running

+    dryice dropin.json

+This is normally run as part of release\_embed.

 You'll find the release in `tmp/BespinEmbedded-DropIn-VERSION/` and `tmp/BespinEmbedded-Customizable-VERSION/`.
 Next, you'll want to make sure the release works.
 Make sure that you're in the virtualenv (you